 Myth #3: You don’t have the right to your own attorney

-You absolutely should work with an attorney when giving a baby up for adoption.
-Nearly every state has adoption laws that say a birth mother is entitled to an attorney if she wants one and at no cost to her.
+You absolutely should work with an adoption professional when giving a baby up for adoption.
+Nearly every state has adoption laws that say a birth mother is entitled to an attorney if she wants one.
+An attorney’s services are free to birth mothers.
 Here’s what you need to know:

-- Once you’ve chosen potential adoptive parents for your baby, you should find an attorney right away.
+- Once you’ve chosen potential adoptive parents for your unborn child, you should find an attorney right away.

 - The adoptive parents cover the cost for your attorney.